Ancient Times (when gods still walked the earth among humans)

 Finally, sleep overtook Lao Fu.
 He did not see the creature who stood over him, watching him sleep with eyes that glowed bright blue in the darkness.
 Not human eyes, but eyes that belonged to a mystical animal.

 The smell of fresh abalone porridge and fried bread woke Lao Fu at the breaking of dawn.
 The dreams of the night before had fade and he was finally ready to face the challenges of the day.
 He quickly ate the delicious meal that the shadow servants had left while he was sleeping.
 Scrapping the spoon against the bowl to captured the last drop of porridge, Lao Fu realized that since awaking, none of shadow servants had entered the room.
 His outfit from yesterday was dried and laid folded on a bench next to the bed.
 Wiping his lips, Lao Fu changed his clothes.
 He was tempted to take the items he had been given to wear last night, but decided it was not worth the risk.
 He still did not know who the master of this palace was.
-It would not be respectful to take those clothes without asking.
+It would disrespectful to take those clothes without asking.

 He placed two copper coins on the table as payment for the shelter and food.
 He picked up his bags and went to the door.
 As he was about to walk out of the room, a simple sandalwood box sitting on a shelf next to the door caught his eye.